Naeima/Forest-Observatory-Ontology/README.md

 # Repository

 This repository has a copy of the following:

+•	Ontology Requirements Specification Document (ORSD).

-•	A spreadsheet contains the ontology functional requirements (i.e., comptency questions)
+•	A spreadsheet contains the ontology functional requirements (i.e., comptency questions).

 •	Ontology in RDF/XML and TURTLE formats.

 •	Ontology documentation using WIDOCO tool

+•	Soil data properties across primary forest, logged forest and oil palm plantation in Sabah, Malaysia [9] [12].

 # SPARQL Query example